Blaschke's problem for timelike surfaces in pseudo-Riemannian space forms: Introduction

-Isothermic surfaces and Willmore surfaces are important objects in differential geometry.
-Especially, they are surface classes invariant under conformal transforms.
-Although seemed so distinct to each other, they may be introduced as the only non-trivial solutions to a problem in the category of conformal differential geometry\cite{Ma2005}, i.e. the Blaschke' problem: \begin{flushleft} \textbf{Blaschke's Problem:} \begin{itshape} Let $S$ be a sphere congruence with two envelops such that these envelops induce the same conformal structure.
-Characterize such sphere congruences and envelop surfaces.\end{itshape} \end{flushleft} Blaschke posed this question and solved it in \cite{Blasche}, namely \begin{flushleft} \textbf{Theorem} \begin{itshape} The non-trivial solution to the Blaschke¡¯s problem is either a pair of isothermic surfaces forming Darboux transform to each other, or a pair of dual Willmore surfaces with their common mean curvature spheres.
-(Here non-trivial means the two envelops are not congruent up to M\"{o}bius transforms.)\end{itshape} \end{flushleft}
+\textbf{\bf Theorem} \begin{itshape} The non-trivial solution to the Blaschke's problem is either a pair of isothermic surfaces forming Darboux transform to each other, or a pair of dual Willmore surfaces with their common mean curvature spheres.
+(Here non-trivial means the two envelops are not congruent up to M\"{o}bius transforms.) \end{itshape}\\

-Recently, Ma considered the arbitrary co-dimensional case and proved that the generalized Darboux pair of isothermic surfaces as well as S-Willmore surfaces in $S^n$ are the full non-trivial solution to the Blaschke's problem in \cite{Ma2005}.
-There have been some other kinds of generalization as to Blaschke' problem after Ma's work, see \cite{Dajczer-Tojeiro2007,Li-Nie-Wang}.
+In \cite{Ma2005}, Ma considered the arbitrary co-dimensional case and proved that the generalized Darboux pair of isothermic surfaces as well as S-Willmore surfaces in $S^n$ are the full non-trivial solution to the Blaschke's problem.
+There have been some other kinds of generalization as to Blaschke's problem after Ma's work, see \cite{Dajczer-Tojeiro2007}.

-On the other hand, there have been several kinds of research concerning the surface theory in pseudo-Riemannian space forms from different viewpoints, for example, see \cite{Deng-Wang}, \cite{Fu-In2003}, \cite{Ma-W-time-Willmore}.
+Besides these, isothermic surfaces and Willmore surfaces have close relations with integrable system.
+Isothermic surfaces allow many kinds of transform, which indicate that there is a structure of integrable system underlying the theory about isothermic surfaces, see \cite{Bur},\cite{Ma2005}.
+This fact was just revealed in the past 20 years.
+The transforms of Willmore surfaces are more complicated, but they also can be interpreted by use of integrable system.
+Recently, there have been several kinds of research concerning the surface theory in pseudo-Riemannian space forms from different viewpoints, for example, see \cite{Deng-Wang}, \cite{Fu-In2003}, \cite{ZCC2004}, \cite{ZCC20042}.
+For such surfaces therein, there is also a parallel theory of conformal geometry.
 When dealing with the conformal geometry of such surfaces, it is natural to consider the Blaschke's problem, which is just the main content of this paper.
 We obtain the similar results for both spacelike and timelike surfaces in pseudo-Riemannian space forms as \cite{Ma2005}.
-For the spacelike case, the theorems and proofs are the same as Ma's results, so we omit it and focus on the timelike case.
-The Blaschke' problem for timelike surfaces can be stated as below:\\
+Here $spacelike$ means the induced metric on the surface is Riemannian and $timelike$ means the induced metric on the surface is Lorentzian.
+For the spacelike case, the theorems and proofs are the same as Ma's results.
+So we omit it and just focus on the timelike case.